MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/00-setup.md

     - Download the free [Developer copy of install media](https://www.microsoft.com/sql-server/sql-server-downloads?SilentAuth=1&f=255&MSPPError=-2147217396&rtc=1)
     - [Install SQL Server from the Installation Wizard (Setup)](https://learn.microsoft.com/sql/database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup)

-> [!NOTE]
-> You can use an existing SQL Server instance if you have access, instead of installing a local version.
+> &#128221; You can use an existing SQL Server instance if you have access, instead of installing a local version.
 However, you'll need to modify the connection string from "localhost" to your instance name.

 ### Power BI Desktop

 1. Download and install from the Microsoft store.
 If you do not have access to the Microsoft store, download from the [web](https://www.microsoft.com/download/details.aspx?id=58494).
+Power BI Desktop is the primary application for these labs.

     - Use the default options in the installer.

 ### Microsoft Edge

-1. Install the latest version of [Microsoft Edge](https://microsoft.com/edge).
+1. Install the latest version of [Microsoft Edge](https://microsoft.com/edge) to access Power BI service online.